andrewrk/mcserve/README.md

 ### Extra Commands for Users

+ * `/help mcserve` - in game help for mcserve commands
  * `/restart`: Requests a server restart which will happen after everybody logs off.
  * `/seen <username>`: Tells how long ago username was seen on the server.